aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLSX via Java or Online App" h2="On Premise Java API to convert DOC to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOC to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+Converting a DOC file to XLSX can be done quickly and easily with the help of Aspose.Total for Java.
+This comprehensive suite of document manipulation and conversion APIs provides a simple two-step process for converting DOC to XLSX.

+The first step is to use Aspose.Words for Java to export the DOC file to HTML.
+This feature-rich API allows you to manipulate documents in a variety of ways, including converting them to HTML.
+Once the DOC file has been converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML to XLSX.
+This powerful API enables you to quickly and easily convert HTML to XLSX, allowing you to take advantage of the features and benefits of the XLSX format.

+By using Aspose.Total for Java, you can quickly and easily convert DOC to XLSX in just two steps.
+Aspose.Words for Java enables you to export the DOC file to HTML, and Aspose.Cells for Java allows you to convert the HTML to XLSX.
+This comprehensive suite of document manipulation and conversion APIs makes it easy to take advantage of the features and benefits of the XLSX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}